-- Take your medicines exactly as prescribed and follow your healthcare provider's rec exercise while maintaining social distancing precautions. - Continue angiotensin converting enzyme inhibitors (ACE-I) or angiotensin-II receptor by your healthcare provider for indications such as heart failure or high blood press - Make sure that you have at least a 30-day supply of your heart disease medicines, in high blood pressure medicines. - Call your healthcare provider if you have concerns about your condition or feel sick. - If you don't have a healthcare provider, contact your nearest community health cer department. - Do not delay life-saving treatment or emergency care.
+Take your medicines exactly as prescribed and follow your healthcare provider's reand exercise while maintaining social distancing precautions.

+Continue angiotensin converting enzyme inhibitors (ACE-I) or angiotensin-II recept prescribed by your healthcare provider for indications such as heart failure or high

+Make sure that you have at least a 30-day supply of your heart disease medicines, and high blood pressure medicines.

+Call your healthcare provider if you have concerns about your condition or feel sic If you don't have a healthcare provider, contact your nearest community health c department.

+Do not delay life-saving treatment or emergency care.